-Commercial Bank of Qatar (CBQ) is the third-largest Qatari bank in terms of total assets.
+Commercial Bank of Qatar (CBQ) is the third-largest Qatari bank with assets of US$40 billion.
 Founded in 1975, it was the first domestic private bank.
-It operates through Wholesale Banking and Retail Banking divisions providing a full spectrum of banking products and services including current and savings accounts, personal and auto loans, mortgages, credit cards, life insurance, home insurance, vehicle insurance, wealth management as well as corporate and syndicated loans, trade finance, letters of credit, guarantees, foreign exchange, cash management, business insurance, online banking and more.
+It operates through Wholesale Banking and Retail Banking divisions providing a full spectrum of products and services including current and savings accounts, personal and auto loans, mortgages, credit cards, life insurance, home insurance, vehicle insurance, wealth management as well as corporate and syndicated loans, trade finance, letters of credit, guarantees, foreign exchange, cash management, business insurance, online banking and more.
 The Bank has strong credit ratings and was awarded as “Best Bank in Qatar” by Global Finance.
 With 2,250 full-time employees, CBQ manages 29 branches and 179 ATMs nationwide.
-As of March 2019, the total assets and customer deposits were US$39.5 billion and US$22.4 billion, respectively.

 Masraf Al Rayan